Safeguarding

 5.9 Procedural implementation and review:

-This policy will be reviewed on a yearly basis or sooner if required following an incident or, a change in legislation for example.
+It will be reviewed on a yearly basis or sooner if required following an incident or, a change in legislation for example.